FireFragment/egui_transition_animation/README.md

 ### Contributing

-Contributions are welcome.
-Please don't forget to make PRs against the `development` branch not `release`.
+Contributions are very welcome.
+Please don't forget to make PRs against the `development` branch, not the `release` branch.